 There are three types of linear encoders for Linear Servomotors.
-The usage of the linear encoder is specified in $Pn002 = n.\Box X\Box\Box$ .
+The usage of the linear encoder is specified in $Pn002 = n . \square X \square \square$.

 Refer to the following section for linear encoder models.

 Feedback Resolution of Linear Encoder on page 5-46